Recent avian research revealed that 80 to 90% of bird diseases are associated with an inadequate diet.

 - 0-5% treats plus a small amount of fruit and vegetables

-Our Top 5 Picks for Best Pet Bird Feed
+Our Top 5 Best Pet Bird Feed Picks

 It’s always best to consult a vet before buying bird feed for your pet.

-But, to give you insight into what brands avian veterinarians recommend the most, here’s our list of the best pet bird feeds you can find online.
+But, to give you insight into what brands avian veterinarians recommend, here’s our list of the best pet bird feeds you can find online.

 1. ZuPreem Natural Pet Bird Feed Smart Pellets for Medium Birds